Maguire laments decision to overturn Manchester United penalty after Ajayi challenge | Goal.com

 Maguire laments decision to overturn Manchester United penalty after Ajayi challenge

-Harry Maguire has expressed his displeasure with the decision of the referee not to award Manchester United a penalty after Semi Ajayi timeless challenge in their 1-1 draw against West Bromwich Albion on Sunday.
+Harry Maguire has expressed his displeasure with the decision of the referee not to award Manchester United a penalty after Semi Ajayi's challenge in their 1-1 draw against West Bromwich Albion on Sunday.

 The Nigeria international was handed his 23rd Premier League appearance in the encounter and made gave a good account of himself to ensure the Baggies avoided defeat at the Hawthorns.